olympiahardy/module_code/README.txt

 Here we analysed RNA-sequencing read data from two Drosophila tissue samples.
-AssignmentScript is the script submitted to the HPC completed in non-discovery mode where we the transcriptome was a GTF file for the Drosophila genome.
+AssignmentScript.sh is the script submitted to the HPC completed in non-discovery mode where the reference transcriptome was a GTF file for the Drosophila genome.

 The file FinalLoopDiscov.sh is a similar script however this time we allowed for discovery by creating our own sample-specific transcriptome as a reference.